 After receiving a James Hardie siding installation, a third-party surveying service is used to assess all contractors by soliciting input from customers.
 This feedback assists in the selection of contractors for the James Hardie preferred status.

 Issues Resulting from Improper Installation

-James Hardie Fiber Cement Siding is a top quality product that can last for many years.
-However, there are some issues that could occur if it’s not installed properly.
-These issues could result in deteriorated performance, premature damage and even void the product warranty.
+James Hardie fiber cement siding is a top-quality product that can last for many years.
+However, issues could result in deteriorated performance, premature damage or a voided product warranty if not properly installed.

-Improper Clearances.
-The siding must be installed with the appropriate clearance spaces—from roofs, decks, driveways, steps, gutters, flashing, etc.
+- Improper Clearances.
+The siding must be installed with the appropriate clearance spaces—from roofs, decks, driveways, steps, gutters, and flashing.

 Can You Install Fiber Cement Products Yourself?